aliuosio/MagentoAutoPatch/README.md

 - **Logging**: log errors `auto-patch.log`.
 This get sent on failure with the after patch notification
 - **Restricted Usage** for Users in Admin Group ony

-**If something goes wrong or you don't want to patch yourself.
-Send me an E-Mail: oaliu@hotmail.com**

 ### Installation
     composer require aliuosio/magento-autopatch
     bin/magento setup:upgrade